William Gibson: Draft-dodging, exile, and counterculture

 Gibson at a 2007 reading of Spook Country in Victoria, British Columbia.
 Since "The Winter Market" (1985), commissioned by Vancouver Magazine with the stipulation that it be set in the city, Gibson actively avoided using his adopted home as a setting until Spook Country.

 After his mother's death when he was 18, Gibson left school without graduating and became very isolated for a long time, traveling to California and Europe, and immersing himself in the counterculture.
 In 1967, he elected to move to Canada in order "to avoid the Vietnam war draft".
-Gibson has observed that he "did not literally evade the draft, as they never bothered drafting me"; In the biographical documentary No Maps for These Territories (2000), Gibson said that his decision was motivated less by conscientious objection than by a desire to "sleep with hippie chicks" and indulge in hashish.
+Gibson observed that he "did not literally evade the draft, as they never bothered drafting me"; In the biographical documentary No Maps for These Territories (2000), Gibson said that his decision was motivated less by conscientious objection than by a desire to "sleep with hippie chicks" and indulge in hashish.
 He elaborated on the topic in a 2008 interview:

 When I started out as a writer I took credit for draft evasion where I shouldn't have.
 I washed up in Canada with some vague idea of evading the draft but then I was never drafted so I never had to make the call.
 I don't know what I would have done if I'd really been drafted.
 I wasn't a tightly wrapped package at that time.
 If somebody had drafted me I might have wept and gone.
 I wouldn't have liked it of course.